Skip to main content

 Ralf Käck

-has been working as a consultant at the Federal Ministry of the Interior and Community (BMI) since 2021.
-Since early 2023, the IT architect has been responsible for the “Standardization” division within the “Framework Architecture, Standardization for Platform Systems, and Digital Services” department, which also includes the service standard.
-In his free time, he enjoys sailing and baking cakes – much to the delight of his colleagues.
+has been working as a consultant in the newly founded Federal Ministry for Digital Transformation and Government Modernisation since 2025.
+Since early 2023, when he was still at the Federal Ministry of the Interior (BMI) , the IT architect has been responsible for the area of “standardization” in the “Framework Architecture, Standardization for Platform Systems and Digital Services” department, which also includes service standards.
+In his free time, he enjoys sailing and baking cakes, much to the delight of his colleagues.

 Portrait picture of the author Stefan Matanovic